rimunroe/pipeline/README.md

 Adapters are objects that (1) listen to store change events -> (2) reason about the state of the stores -> (3) interact with the outside world if necessary.

-Adapters can be bi-diretional, they can also (4) listen to events events outside of your pipeline app -> (5) reason about that event -> (6) send actions into your application if necessary.
+Adapters can be bi-directional, they can also (4) listen to events events outside of your pipeline app -> (5) reason about that event -> (6) send actions into your application if necessary.

 examples: